LuisFreitas-Skyline/dataminer-docs/user-guide/Troubleshooting/Troubleshooting_Flowcharts/Troubleshooting_Alarms.md

 >
 > - your investigation may be complete.
 > - you may need to check the log information in *SLErrors.txt*, *SLWatchDog2.txt*, *SLDBConnection.txt*, or the element logging.
+>
+> A LogCollector package with SLProtocol, SLElement, and SLDataMiner memory dumps are usually required to investigate an alarm creation issues.
+For retrieval issues, usually SLDataGateway and SLNet.

 ### Retrieval Issue